 Sarah Beller, Director of Education and Programs.
 Sarah joins J Street after earning her Masters degree in International Peace and Conflict Resolution at American University.
 Previously, she taught in public schools and directed the Music and Literary Festivals at the Washington DC Jewish Community Center, after graduating from Harvard University with a degree in Social Anthropology.
 Trained in experiential education, facilitation, evaluation, and trauma response, Sarah has conducted research for Encounter and designed a training program for the Jewish Dialogue Group.
 A recipient of the US Department of State’s Critical Language Scholarship, Sarah studied Arabic in Cairo, Egypt and has traveled throughout Israel and the West Bank.
 Ever since growing up in New Haven, CT, Sarah has been deeply involved in Jewish communities across the religious spectrum.
 She lives in Washington, DC.
 Contact Sarah

-Madeleine Cereghino, Programming Associate.
+Madeleine Cereghino, Programming Associate and Congressional Liaison.
 Madeleine comes to J Street from the lobbying firm Peck Madigan Jones, where she worked as an assistant for two years.
 In this capacity she planned and staffed the firm’s events for members of Congress.
 She also planned and prepared clients for meetings with Congress, tracked legislation, and covered Congressional hearings for the firm.
 Prior to joining Peck Madigan Jones, Madeleine worked as a paralegal, handling complex litigation and settlements for the law firm Steptoe and Johnson.
 Madeleine is a graduate of Whittier College, with a degree in Political Science and French.
 During undergrad, Madeleine got her start planning events for the student body as a member of the college’s Programming Board.
 Madeleine is native of the San Francisco Bay Area and currently lives in Washington, D.C.
 Contact Madeleine

 Ben Elkind, New England Campus Organizer.
 Ben joins J Street after two years of organizing with the Greater Boston Interfaith Organization, an affiliate of the Industrial Areas Foundation.
 Prior to his work there, Ben attended the University of North Carolina, Chapel Hill where he co-founded a J Street U chapter and later served on J Street U's national student board.
 Ben spent the summer before his senior year in Jerusalem, working for the Association for Civil Rights in Israel and participating in J Street U's first "Engage with Israel" summer trip.
 At UNC, he studied philosophy and cultural studies, and wrote a thesis about leftist activism in the Israeli-Palestinian conflict.
 Ben is from Washington, DC, and now lives in Cambridge, MA.
 Contact Ben